 Taken from our Introduction to Prader Willi Syndrome section: What educational needs do people with PWS have?

-In the past, children with PWS were generally directed towards special schools that catered only for children with special needs.
-In recent years with the move towards integrating children with special needs into mainstream schools, parents have been able to explore other options for educating their child with PWS.
-Some children with PWS do very well in special schools and some children do very well in mainstream schools.
+In the past, children with Prader-Willi Syndrome (PWS) were often directed towards special schools that catered exclusively for children with additional needs.
+In recent years, however, there has been a strong move towards inclusion, allowing children with special educational needs to attend mainstream schools.
+As a result, parents now have more options when choosing the most suitable educational setting for their child with PWS.

 PWS Students: Tips for Teachers